Shake Rattle & Roll Pianos Announces Upcoming Online Programming

 Both shows broadcasting on facebook.com/SRRPianos and youtube.com/asongulove

 They are also teaming up with POGO EVENTS to offer NAME THAT TUNE games.
-They're on Fridays at 6pm EDT with different themes every week - and $50 in cash & prizes, test your rock n roll acumen in a fun, online game.
+This week they're on Sunday at 2pm EDT with different themes every week - and $50 in cash & prizes, test your rock n roll acumen in a fun, online game.
 Tickets are available at bit.ly/SRRshows.